This post may contain affiliate links. Please read our disclosure policy.

 How To Make Chicken Tagine For One

-These step-by-step photos and instructions help you visualize how to make a small batch of Chicken Tagine.
+These step-by-step photos and instructions help you visualize how to make a small batch of chicken tagine.
 See the recipe box below for ingredient amounts and full recipe instructions.

 diced eggplant in a colander.